hacking-science/Dalston/docs/science/electricitypower_guide.md

 ### Resource list, now its your turn to explore:

+#### What are we going to do?

+Now we have had a bit of a disscussion, its your turn to find out the answers to some of your own queestions.
+Below are some resources to get you started!

+Go through each one and see what you can find out, if they dont answer your questions feel free to google.
+Write down what you find in your note book or open a word document, at the end of the session we will come together and share what we have found out.

+If you find any other great information places, wrtie them down and we can add them to the list!

 * <a href="https://www.bbc.co.uk/search?filter=bitesize&q=electricit" target="_blank">BBC bitesize has some great resources, click here and find out what you can learn from this resource</a>

 * <a href="http://www.switchedonkids.org.uk/electrical-safety-in-your-home" target="_blank">resource1</a>